zzzprojects/learn-orm/tutorials/dapper-transaction/update-data.md

 Updating an existing entity is similar to inserting a new one.
 All we need is a SQL statement containing an `UPDATE` statement that sets the appropriate columns.
 We also want to include a `WHERE` clause limiting the update only to the row with the specified `Id`.

+The **Dapper.Transaction** provides the `IDbTransaction.Execute` extension method that is also used to update a record.

 You can easily update a single row by writing an `UPDATE` statement with parameters for each column you want to update.

 ```csharp